Affordable Notion Alternatives in 2026: Free and Budget-Friendly Options

 How to migrate without losing data

-• Backup Everything: Always keep a full backup of your Notion workspace before starting any migration process.
+4. Backup: Always keep a full backup of your Notion workspace before starting any migration.

 Which alternative fits your situation

 Choosing the right Notion alternative depends entirely on your specific needs, budget, and workflow preferences.
-Each tool offers distinct advantages that cater to different user profiles.
+Each tool offers distinct advantages:

 Frequently Asked Questions